pvdz/preval/tests/example_single.md

 - by which writes a write might be overwritten

 To enable this, set the refTest option in the options header (see previous section) or use --refTest from cli.

+## Pcode test

+In this case it will run the pre/normalization step all the way to phase 1.1 and then stop.

+The test case will serialize the pcode for any function that was pcode compiled at that point.

+It will then execute the pcode with the pcode executor and also the original function with eval (the assumption is that if the function can be pcode-compiled then the function must be safe to eval).
+The test case will display the result for both cases for a couple of predetermined arguments so you can assert them being equal.

+The same pcode will also be executed for primitives called in the test so you can test specific values as well.

 ## Input